JarbasAI/tacotron/README.md

 # Tacotron

-An implementation of Tacotron speech synthesis in TensorFlow.
+An implementation of Tacotron speech synthesis in Tensorflow.
+Modification to python2 implementation of author keithito, [github](https://github.com/keithito/tacotron).

 ### Audio Samples

-  * **[Audio Samples](https://keithito.github.io/audio-samples/)** from models trained using this repo.
+  * **[Audio Samples](https://keithito.github.io/audio-samples/)** after training for 877k steps (~11 days).
-    * The first set was trained for 877K steps on the [LJ Speech Dataset](https://keithito.com/LJ-Speech-Dataset/)
-      * Speech started to become intelligble around 20K steps.
+    * Speech started to become intelligble around 20k steps.
-      * Although loss continued to decrease, there wasn't much noticable improvement after ~250K steps.
-    * The second set was trained by [@MXGray](https://github.com/MXGray) for 140K steps on the [Nancy Corpus](http://www.cstr.ed.ac.uk/projects/blizzard/2011/lessac_blizzard2011/).
+    * There hasn't been much improvement since around 200k steps -- loss has gone down, but it's hard to notice listening to the audio.

 ## Background